cbegeman/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Requirement: XX order accuracy of the solution.

+Requirement: For the same target grid, the solution for layer thicknesses and key prognostic variables using VLR is within a non-climate-changing threshold value [presumably greater than machine precision?] of the solution using [ALE?
+RK4?] after a few timesteps.

 Requirement: Performance is not degraded below an acceptable level.

 Requirement: Layer thicknesses are non-negative (and above a minimum thickness).